bmeurant/technical-docs/software-architecture/architectural-styles/monolithic.md

 The defining characteristic is **deployment**, not size or complexity.
 All features are contained within a single deployable artifact.

 * **Key Principles:**
     * **Single Deployment Unit:** All code for the application is released as a single artifact.
-For availability and scale, this unit is typically deployed as multiple identical instances behind a load balancer.
+For availability and scale, this unit is typically deployed as multiple identical instances behind a [[load-balancing|load balancer]].
     * **Single Codebase:** The application is usually managed in a single source code repository.
     * **Direct Communication:** Components communicate with each other via in-process, local method calls, which are fast and reliable.
     * **Shared Database:** All modules typically share a single, common database schema.